-Each player has their own Prize cards.
-Prize cards are 6 cards that each player sets aside, face down, from their own deck while setting up to play.
-These cards are chosen randomly, and neither player should know what their Prize cards are at the beginning of the game.
-When you Knock Out an opposing Pokémon, you take one of your Prize cards and put it into your hand.
+Each player has his or her own Prize cards.
+Prize cards are 6 cards that each player sets aside, face down, from his or her own deck at the start of the game.
+These cards are chosen randomly, and neither player should know what cards his or her Prize cards are at the start of the game.
+When you take one of your Prize cards.
+This is put into your hand and then played normally.
 If you're the first one to take your last Prize card, you win!

-In Play -
+In Play

 The in-play zone is shared by the players.
-Each player has two sections, divided into two rows, for their Pokémon...
+Each player has two sections, divided into two rows, for his or her Pokémon...